hhstechgroup/development-practices/standards/testing.md

 * **Unit Tests**: All Code should have Unit Test and have nearly 100% code coverage.
 Adhering to TDD practice ensures this requirement is met.
 Integration Tests are a special form of unit tests and should be used similarly.
 Integration tests take longer and require more resources and should be used sparingly.
 Prefer unit tests over integration style tests where possible.
 * **Functional/Acceptance Tests** All Major functionality should include Functional/Acceptance tests.
 Tests should include normal execution paths and some error handling.
 Not all code paths can or will be tested.
 The focus for Functional and Acceptance Tests are to test the app from an external black box perspective focusing on external behavior.
 * **Cross Browser Tests** When creating Functional and Acceptance tests, all major supported browsers should be targeted.
 This includes current versions of IE, Chrome, and Firefox.
 Check with current standards for details.
 * **ADA Tests** ADA tests include manual and automated tests.
 Developers should check for ADA issues manually prior to completing story.
-Any tests that can be automated should be,
+Any tests that can be automated should be implemented.
 * **Smoke Tests** Developers are required to have a suite of smoke tests to verify the application is functional.the tests will perform various tests and report the outcome in a way that can be automated and monitored.
 Test must be able to run in production, which would prevent any writing to the DB.
 * **Load and Performance Tests** Load and Performance tests are created during performance testing efforts rather than at normal code development time.
 Performance Tests may focus on specific scenarios depending on what is being tested.
 Load Tests should mirror Functional and Acceptance tests as well as any other cases identified.